BRYAnb946/R9PvHLY/1Cuu/qDCi8/a/b-testing_zCCfii_1747631670.md.md

     Shitposting and owning up to it is one thing, but shitposting, generating notifications, and being a coward by immediately deleting your comment, makes you getting blocked much more likely.

-    On `shitpost` posts however, you can be as aggressive as you want.

 -   if you create an issue and then block cirosantilli, you will be blocked too in return.
 The label is: [op-blocked-ciro](https://github.com/cirosantilli/china-dictatorship/labels/op-blocked-ciro)
 Punitive measures, from least serious to most serious: